GabeScott/standard-works-vault/General Conference/1976 October - Proper Self-Management.md

 Self-image is often enhanced by the clothing worn.
 Appropriate, modest, flattering, and comfortable apparel helps a person feel good about himself.
 To be over-dressed or immodestly dressed may create wrong impressions and improper identification.
 Improper clothing may also lead to wrong actions.
 I have always had a special amount of admiration and respect for blind friends who, even though they were unable to see themselves or others, yet appeared neat, well dressed, and well groomed.
 The individual or someone in that person’s life is trying to help the blind person feel good about himself.
 We do ourselves and others a great injustice when we appear to be what we are not.

 Reasonable questions to ask oneself could well be, “Can I be proud of my appearance?
 Do my clothes properly introduce me?”
-What better example of proper personal appearance can we have than that glorious introduction shared with us by the Prophet Joseph Smith when he declared, “I saw two Personages, whose brightness and glory defy all description.”
-(JS—H 1:17.)
+What better example of proper personal appearance can we have than that glorious introduction shared with us by the Prophet Joseph Smith when he declared, “I saw two Personages, whose brightness and glory defy all description.” ([[Joseph Smith History 1.17|JS—H 1:17]].)

 Taking the time to prepare oneself to look one’s best for all occasions is grooming at its best.
 I am reminded of the mother who said, “It began to annoy me that the children would say, ‘Where are you going, Mom?’ whenever I took time out to tend to my hair, apply a little lipstick, or slip into a clean dress.
 Didn’t I have the right to dress up at home?
 Then I started to realize how seldom I actually did dress up just to stay home and do housework.
 In fact, I rarely changed from my working clothes except when I ran to shop or visit.
 I had made myself too busy to bother with good grooming except for special occasions, for visiting, for going to church.
 No wonder the children got confused at the rare times I made myself more presentable for no apparent reason at all.”